5 out of 10 rated this helpful Rate this topic

 Syntax

-HWND WINAPI SetCapture(
+HWND SetCapture(

-__in HWND hWnd
+[in] HWND hWnd

 );